Kimserey/BlogArchive/x.md

 I tend to ues `Frame.rows`. `Frame.rows` transform your frame into a `RowSeries<R, C>`.
 It is more practical as we don't need to care about the individual type of each `Series`.
 In fact there is a special type for `Series` where the content is of type `obj`; `ObjectSeries<K>` where `K` is the __key type__.

-The functionalities that I use the most are:
+Here are the functionalities I use the most with Frame.

 #### Frame.filterRowValues